davidcarlisle/intent/README.md

 The conversion is currently the most trivial possible to basic markdown tables and styled with the default github pages styling with no theme or custom style at all.
-Obviously more style and/or table sorting options could be added if we decide to use this at all.
+Obviously more style and/or table sorting options could be added if we decide to use this.

 GitHub Wiki markdown doesn't seem to support markdown tables, so Level 3 is declared to be `org mode`, which means that currently the table